dop-cluster/HPC-Documentation/Page-7.md

 # Parallel Programming in HPC clusters
-In the realm of high-performance computing (HPC), the efficient utilization of multi-core processors is essential for accelerating computational tasks and optimizing resource usage.
+In the realm of high-performance computing, the efficient utilization of multi-core processors is essential for accelerating computational tasks and optimizing resource usage.
 As scientific and engineering applications increasingly demand greater processing power, parallel programming emerges as a critical solution to enhance performance and reduce runtime.
 By leveraging threading and message passing, developers can distribute workloads across multiple CPU cores or nodes, enabling simultaneous execution of tasks.
 This approach not only improves computational efficiency but also facilitates the handling of complex problems that would otherwise be intractable in a sequential environment.
 This document outlines the techniques for submitting threaded jobs using Python's multiprocessing module and implementing distributed computing with the Message Passing Interface (MPI) using mpi4py, providing practical examples and SLURM job submission scripts to help you effectively run parallel jobs on HPC clusters.

 ## Submitting Threaded Jobs to the Cluster